CryptoMechanics/ibc-monitoring-tools/ibc-token-monitor/README.md

 1) There has been an issue, withdraw or cancel action - requiring a proof - without a corresponding event on the source chain
 2) The corresponding source and destination actions have different owner, beneficiary or quantity values

-In either event, it sends an alert to the telegram group/channel specified in the config.env.
+In either event, an alert is sent to the telegram group/channel specified in the config.env.

-In the event of one of the API dependencies is unreachable, or has other problems, it sends an alert to a separate technical telegram group/channel specified in the config.env.
+In the event that one of the API dependencies is unreachable, or has other problems, an alert is sent to a separate technical telegram group/channel also specified in the config.env.

 It also presents a basic HTTP API providing: